 To report a change of circumstances you can:

-- Call into any of our offices
+- Call into any of our customers service centre.

 The Benefits Service will not accept responsibility for the loss of any documents sent by post.